nickibyte/tri-d-chess/docs/docs.md

 ## Orientation Object

-The Orientation Object is a JavaScript object which resemles a 3D-Vector and determines the camera position.
+The Orientation Object is a JavaScript object which resembles a 3D-Vector and determines the camera position.

 The Object must have the properties x, y and z.
 The values of these properties must be a JavaScript Number.